 Clean the Baseboards

 This is a great spring cleaning task for your little ones.
-They can’t reach very high and can feel like they are not being helpful because they aren’t big enough, so this is the perfect task for them!
+According to Clean Air Doctor’s encapsulation services, they can’t reach very high and can feel like they are not being helpful because they aren’t big enough, so this is the perfect task for them!
 Grab a dusting cloth and let them go to town!

 Younger kids can easily take the sheets, pillow cases and comforters off of everyone’s beds and then your older children can put the laundry in the washer, dryer and remake the beds when the laundry is done!